-Over 90% of women get some premenstrual symptoms leading up to their monthly period.
-Women in their 30s are most likely to have PMS, and some may experience symptoms so severe they interfere with the ability to perform daily activities and responsibilities.
-Conventional premenstrual syndrome (PMS) therapies include over-the-counter pain relievers, prescription hormonal birth control, and antidepressants.
-While these may be effective at masking symptoms, they are ineffective at correcting the root cause of PMS.
-This article will discuss what PMS is and the top functional medicine labs to regularly order for patients who suffer from it to help them achieve symptom-free menstrual cycles.
+Over 90% of women experience some premenstrual symptoms leading up to their monthly period.
+Women in their 30s are most likely to have PMS, and some may find symptoms so severe that they interfere with daily activities and responsibilities.
+Conventional premenstrual syndrome (PMS) approaches include over-the-counter pain relievers, prescription hormonal birth control, and antidepressants.
+While these may help manage symptoms, they may not address the underlying factors of PMS.
+This article will discuss what PMS is and explore functional medicine labs that may help support women in managing their symptoms.
 (6)

 [signup]